 The concept of citizenship is commonly framed in terms of rights and duties in relation to membership in a nation-state (Yuval-Davis, 1997; Richardson, 1998; Isin and Wood, 1999; Bell and Binnie, 2000).
-By trying to challenge this rather nation-centric and
+By trying to challenge this rather nation-centric and Western-centric conception of citizenship, Isin and Wood (1999) suggest that citizenship can

-&lt;sup>11 See for example articles gathered in Kuhar, Roman and Takács, Judit (eds) (2007) Beyond the Pink Curtain: Everyday life of LGBT people in Eastern Europe, and Kulpa, Robert and Mizielińska, Joanna (eds) (2011) Decentering Western sexualities: Central and Eastern European sexualities.
+11 See for example articles gathered in Kuhar, Roman and Takács, Judit (eds) (2007), and Kulpa, Robert and Mizielińska, Joanna (eds) (2011).